Star 947

 Star 947 (94.7 FM) is a radio station broadcasting from Port of Spain, Trinidad and Tobago.
 It is a member of Trinidad and Tobago's Radio Network (TTRN) and has been broadcasting since 2010.

 News

 The radio station provides news, through Newsfeed bulletins throughout the weekday.
-Along with 96 WEFM and 107.7 FM Music For Life, short news summaries are provided roughly hourly on the half-hour during the daytime hours.
+Along with 96 WEFM and 107.7 FM Music For Life, short news summaries are provided roughly hourly on the half-hour during the daytime hours between 6:30 am and 6:30 pm.

-The current bulletin times are as follows: